freywaid/dotted/README.md

 Dotted will return all values that match the pattern(s).

+### Wildcards

+The wildcard pattern is `*`.
+It will match anything.

+### Regular expressions

+The regex pattern is enclosed in slashes: `/regex/`.
+Note that if the field is a non-str, the regex pattern will internally match to its str representation.

 ### The match-first operatoer

-You can also postfix the wildcard or regex with a `?`.
+You can also postfix any pattern with a `?`.
 This will return only the first match.

     >>> import dotted